leetaey/Neuroimaging/3-tbss.md

 #####2.
 Create a brain mask by running bet on one of the B=0 (no diffusion weighting) images

+fslroi - extract region of interest (ROI) from an image.
+You can a) take a 3D ROI from a 3D data set (or if it is 4D, the same ROI is taken from each time point and a new 4D data set is created), b) extract just some time points from a 4D data set, or c) control time and space limits to the ROI.
+Note that the arguments are minimum index and size (not maximum index).
+So to extract voxels 10 to 12 inclusive you would specify 10 and 3 (not 10 and 12).

+<pre><code>fslroi (original) (target) 0 1</code></pre>

+BET (Brain Extraction Tool) deletes non-brain tissue from an image of the whole head.
+It can also estimate the inner and outer skull surfaces, and outer scalp surface, if you have good quality T1 and T2 input images.

+<pre><code>bet (original) (target) -m -n -R -f 0.3

 #####3.
 Fit the diffusion tensor model using dtifit

 DTIFIT fits a diffusion tensor model at each voxel.
 You would typically run dtifit on data that has been pre-processed and eddy current corrected.
 Note that dtifit is not necessary in order to use the probabilistic tractography (which depends on the output of BEDPOSTX, not DTIFIT).